Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Discussion

 In this paper, we improve training efficiency in dual-network configurations with our \gls{fbp} algorithm and our partial weight transport scheme.
 Our results show that weight transport after every update is not necessary for near-optimal training, that transporting only a subset of the weights can sufficiently correct magnitude mismatches, and that enforcing sign symmetry during training provides no benefit when periodic weight transport is applied.
 These findings provide valuable insights to guide future efforts in the design of neuromorphic hardware with efficient \gls{bp}-based on-chip learning.

 \gls{fbp} does not entirely eliminate the weight transport problem, as it still requires periodic synchronization.
 Instead, it provides a middle ground between full weight symmetry and fully decoupled feedback weights, similar to \gls{sfa} and \gls{ss}, which rely on sign transport.
 This can introduce design constraints, data movement overhead, and additional energy consumption on neuromorphic hardware.
-While \gls{fbp} offers accuracy improvements over both \gls{sfa} and \gls{ss}, it requires additional transport of weight values along with the signs.
+While \gls{fbp} offers accuracy improvements over both \gls{sfa} and \gls{ss} and supports deeper \glspl{snn}, it requires additional transport of weight values along with the signs.
 A drawback of \gls{sfa} and \gls{ss} is that they transmit signs after each iteration, which may incur higher synchronization overhead than \gls{fbp}.
-The limited support for \gls{bp}-based deep learning in current neuromorphic hardware---often restricted to shallow architectures and local learning rules~\cite{rennerBackpropagationAlgorithmImplemented2024}---makes it difficult to measure the energy cost of transporting weights or signs.
+The limited support for \gls{bp}-based deep learning in current neuromorphic hardware---often restricted to shallow architectures and local learning rules~\cite{rennerBackpropagationAlgorithmImplemented2024}---makes it difficult to reliably implement those methods and measure the energy cost of transporting weights or signs.
 Thus, it remains uncertain whether more frequent sign transport offers a substantial efficiency advantage over weight transport.
-Other approaches rely on mechanisms to learn the feedback weights rather than transporting the forward weights to them~\citep{kuninTwoRoutesScalable2020,akroutDeepLearningWeight2019,rennerBackpropagationAlgorithmImplemented2024}.
-Similar to \gls{fbp}, these approaches require sharing neuron spike times and errors between networks.
-However, they also double (at least) the number of weight updates per iteration, increasing both computational and energy costs~\citep{shibuyaFixedWeightDifferenceTarget2023,rennerBackpropagationAlgorithmImplemented2024}.
 At this stage, it is unclear which approach is best suited for \gls{bp}-based training on neuromorphic hardware.
 The key challenge of \gls{fbp} is to find the optimal trade-off between transport frequency and accuracy that makes its overhead practical for hardware implementation.
-This work does not claim our method to be the optimal solution, but rather seeks to provide insights for hardware design.
+This work does not claim our method to be the optimal solution, but rather seeks to provide insights for hardware–software co-design.